jfuterman/Personal-Finance-Track-SWE-Group-6/readme.md

 ### DevOps

-We use Docker to manage development.
+We use Docker to manage development and are hosted with Azure.

 ## Using the project